grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/04 Arrival Rate.md

 ## Drawbacks of using the closed model

+The closed model can suffer a problem of _coordinated omission_, in which the system under test inadvertently coordinates with the load generator.

+In short, the closed model couples iteration duration with iteration start, which means that the response time of the target system can influence the throughput of the test.
+If a VU iteration starts only when a previous iteration ends, then the iteration duration affects when the next iteration starts.
-This tight coupling between the VU iteration duration and start of new VU iterations in effect means that the target system can influence the throughput of the test, via its response time.
-Slower response times means longer iterations and a lower arrival rate of new iterations, and vice versa for faster response times.
+Slower response times mean longer iterations and a lower arrival rate of new iterations, and vice versa for faster response times.

-In other words, when the target system is being stressed and starts to respond more slowly a closed model load test will play "nice" and wait, resulting in increased iteration durations and a tapering off of the arrival rate of new VU iterations.
+In other words, when the target system is stressed and starts to respond more slowly, a closed-model load test will "wait" for the duration to end, resulting in increased iteration durations and a tapering off of the arrival rate of new VU iterations.

 This is not ideal when the goal is to simulate a certain arrival rate of new VUs,